-A new version of Family Fortunes is on its way with a brand new host.
+A new version of Family Fortunes has arrived on ITV with a brand new host.

 The hit game show made its debut in 1980 hosted by Bob Monkhouse and last aired as a celebrity series in 2015, hosted by Vernon Kay.

-Now the 'regular version' of the format is set for a revival with Gino D'Acampo at the helm.
+Now the format is set for a revival with Gino D'Acampo at the helm.

-A brand new ten-episode series of the much-loved gameshow will return in a prime-time weekly slot on ITV.
+A brand new ten-episode series of the much-loved game show started on TV on Sunday, September 20 at 8PM on ITV.

 The series will also see two celebrity specials with some familiar faces and their families hoping to secure big money for their chosen charities.